jack-creator-creative/custom-word-translator-and-custom-word-maker/README.md

 # translator-and-secret-words
-translate secret words by other people or make your own one
+translate custom words by other people or make your own one